lsst-dm/dmtn-028/index.rst

 Introduction
 ============

-Current performance requirements on the LSST alert system expect to distribute ``nAlertVisitAvg`` = 10,000 alert events every 39 seconds.
+Current performance requirements on the LSST alert system expect to distribute at minimum``nAlertVisitAvg`` = 10,000 alert events every 39 seconds, with a stretch goal of supporting 100,000 per visit.
-This averages to ~250 alerts per second, though may be transmitted at a higher, much more bursty rate, compared to the current VOEvent rate of ~1 alert per minute.
+This minimum averages to ~250 alerts per second, though may be transmitted at a higher, much more bursty rate, compared to the current VOEvent rate of ~1 alert per minute.
 The LSST alerts are planned to contain a significant amount of information in each alert event packet, including individual event measurements made on the difference image, a measure of the "spuriousness" of the event, a limited history of previous observations of the object associated with the event if known, characteristics of the variability of the object's lightcurve,